🌲 Front Range Plant FinderPlant finder

 Is Harebells good for the Colorado Front Range?

-Yes.
-Harebells is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+Yes, Harebells is a well-suited perennial for Colorado's Front Range.

 How big does Harebells get?